adammaksim/Capstone/README.md

 }
 ```

 In lines 261 to 307 of [main.cpp](./src/main.cpp), the positions of all the other vehicles are analyzed relative to the ego vehicle.
-If the ego vehicle is within 30 meters of the vehicle in front, the boolean "too_close" is flagged true.
+If the ego vehicle is within 30 meters of the vehicle in front, the boolean too_close is flagged true.
 If vehicles are within that margin on the left or right, car_left or car_right are flagged true, respectively.

 ```cpp
 // Modulate the speed to avoid collisions.
 Change lanes if it is safe to do so (nobody to the side)